-- 1. Hours of Operation are as described in the notes under Section M 'Noise'. - 2.
-It is anticipated there will be 2 blasts per week between the hours of 10:00 am and 4:00 pm, Monday to Friday.
-No blasting will occur on Holidays.

-C. Site Access and Fencing

-- 1. The existing field accesses may be utilized for monitoring, setback maintenance, agricultural access and rehabilitation activities.
-The accesses shall be gated, kept closed during hours of non-operation and shall be maintained throughout the life of the licence.
+- 1. Hours of Operation are as described in the notes under Section M 'Noise'.
+2. There will be 2 blasts per week between the hours of 10:00 am and 4:00 pm, Monday to Friday. - C. Site Access and Fencing - 1.
+The existing field accesses may be utilized for monitoring, setback maintenance, agricultural access and rehabilitation activities.
+The accesses shall be gated.
 Aggregate trucks shall not be permitted to access the site at these locations.
-The Highway #3 field accesses shall no longer be used after the Phase 4 berm is installed. - 2.
+The Highway #3 field accesses shall no longer be used after the Phase 4 berm is installed - 2.
 The site shall be accessed through the common licence boundary with existing licence #4464 and no gate shall be required (see Section N 'Variations from Control and Operation Standards').
 The location shown on the plan view (page 2 of 5) is approximate only and may occur anywhere on the common licence boundary during the life of the operation. - 3.
 Portions of the north, west and south licence boundary that are not currently fenced shall be fenced with post and wire fencing, at least 1.2 metres in height, prior to site preparation commencing. - 4.
 Fencing shall not be required where the licence abuts existing Licence #4464 (see Section N 'Variations from Control and Operation Standards') and in these locations, the boundary will be demarcated by 1.2m high marker posts that are visible from one to the other.
-If conditions in or around the licensed property change or if either licensed site is surrendered or sold, a 1.2m high fence will be - 5.
-Sediment fencing shall be installed along the north portion of the limit of extraction between the area to be disturbed and the wetlands to the north, prior to operations commencing. - 6.
-All required post and wire fencing and erosion and sediment control fencing, shall be maintained for the life of the extraction operations.
+If conditions in or around the licensed property change or if either licensed site is surrendered or sold, a 1.2m high fence will be installed - 5.
+Sediment fencing shall be installed along the north portion of the limit of extraction between the area to be disturbed and the wetlands to the north, prior to operations commencing.
+6. All required post and wire fencing and erosion and sediment control fencing, shall be maintained for the life of the extraction operations.